 The final steps before deploying Windows 10 using MDT is to update the Deployment Share.
 This section is going to create Boot-able PE media to boot the client systems in order to deploy Windows 10 using MDT.

 2. On the Summary page click Next to apply the update to MDT deployment share.
-It will take a few minutes, because it will create PE image and preparing the MDT for Windows deployment.
+It will take a few minutes because it will create PE image and prepare the MDT for Windows deployment.

-3. Finally the Update Deployment Share will be accomplish successfully.
+3. Finally, the Update Deployment Share will be accomplished successfully.
 Click Finish to close the update deployment share page.

-Good news, till now everything is going on perfectly and I’m very happy of creating and sharing this long step by step article with you.
+Good news, till now everything is going on perfectly and I’m very happy with creating and sharing this long step by step article with you.
 So hope you would find it helpful.

-Later we will use the Lite Touch image to boot the new computer and deploy Windows 10 using MDT by the help of this PE image.
+Later we will use the Lite Touch image to boot the new computer and deploy Windows 10 using MDT with the help of this PE image.